Street Racing Increases In Denver As Police Work To Offer Safer Alternatives

 “It’s a very dangerous activity,” said DPD Division Chief of Patrol Ron Thomas.
-“Where we’re primarily seeing this is actually on the highways, and then open stretches of road.”READ MORE: Aurora Doctor Puzzled As To Why COVID Vaccine Demand Is Decreasing
+“Where we’re primarily seeing this is actually on the highways, and then open stretches of road.”READ MORE: Denver Weather: Spring Storm Set To Bring Widespread Rain, Heavy Mountain Snow

 Thomas says lighter traffic during the pandemic has amplified the issue.
 In 2020, more than 100 people were arrested for illegal street racing.
 Last summer, Denver Police restricted lanes around Federal Boulevard to combat the issue in the area.